 New York.
 There is something about this city that makes you feel so important when walking on the streets.
 I feel like it is the capital of the planet, a gift to people!
 And I love the buildings there so much.
-Especially the Chrysler Building.
-I love walking on Brooklyn Bridge when the sun sets, I love all the good food you can find there, I love the fact that you can choose to be whoever you want to be in New York.
+Especially the Crysler Building.
+I love walking on Brooklyn Bridge when the sun sets, I love all the good food you can find there, I love the fact that you can chose to be whoever you want to be in New York.

 And what about Athens?

 I love Athens.
-Especially its city center.
+Especialy its city center.
 Athens is my birthplace and I think of it as my mother.
 You want to get away and spread your wings towards other places, but in the end you are always around.

 Name some of your favorite places in Athens.

-A Liar Man / Omirou Street: tea in Petite Fleur is marvelous / Hoxton / Μπρίκι / Aneton, which is the best reaurant in town / Walking around the old city of Athens / Taking my car and driving up Imitos mountain, just to watch the sun set / I love hotels’ roof gardens, like the one at President / But the greatest places to hang out would be my friends’ houses.
+A Liar Man, Omirou Street: tea in Petite Fleur is marvelous, Hoxton, Μπρίκι, Aneton, which is the best reaurant in town, walking around the old city of Athens, taking my car and driving up Imitos mountain, just to watch the sun set.
+I love hotels’ roof gardens, like the one at President.
+But the greatest places to hang out would be my friend’s houses.

 What music sweeps you away?